ADEFRA: History

 ADEFRA was founded in 1986 by a small circle of Black feminists and lesbians, including Katja Kinder, Elke Jank, Katharina Oguntoye, Eva von Pirch, Daniela Tourkazi, Judy Gummich, and Jasmin Eding.
-They were inspired by Audre Lorde and other activists' coinage of the political self-definition "Afro-German," and had joined together in part to produce the book Showing Our Colors: Afro-German Women Speak Out.
+They were inspired by the American poet and activist Audre Lorde and other activists' coinage of the political self-definition "Afro-German," and had joined together in part to produce the book Showing Our Colors: Afro-German Women Speak Out.
+As confirmed in ADEFRA's 20th-anniversary brochure in 2006, the initial meetings with Lorde, her subsequent visits to Germany, and the publication of Showing Our Colors were crucial catalysts for the movement.

 ADEFRA is considered the first grassroots activist group in Germany that was both by and for Black women.
 The group's name, ADEFRA, is an abbreviation of "Afrodeutsche Frauen" (Afro-German women).
 The name also came to be associated with an Amharic word meaning "the woman who shows courage."

-ADEFRA is a sister organization to the broader Initiative Schwarzer Deutscher.
+ADEFRA is a sister organization to the broader Initiative of Black People in Germany (Initiative Schwarze Menschen in Deutschland).
 Together, they were considered the two largest Afro-German sociopolitical organizations as of the early 2000s.
+While ADEFRA maintained close ties with the Initiative Schwarze Menschen in Deutschland (ISD), the relationship evolved over the years.
+Initial ISD meetings sometimes perpetuated misogyny, sexism, and homophobia, which alienated female members.
+These challenges reflected similar dynamics in other left-wing social movements of the 1960s and 1970s.
+However, ADEFRA and ISD developed a unique collaborative relationship that distinguished them from other contemporary movements.
+Local ADEFRA and ISD chapters, particularly in Berlin and Munich, often shared resources and worked together on joint initiatives.
+This cooperation encouraged ISD's male members to confront issues of misogyny, homophobia, and feminism within their organization.

 After its founding, affiliated groups formed in several German cities.
 The organization held annual national meetings until the mid-1990s.
 After the fall of the Berlin Wall, ADEFRA members worked to unify Black women in both East and West Germany, with the group holding its first post-unification national meeting in December 1990 in Munich.

 The organization was based in Munich until the late 1990s.
 In 2000, its headquarters moved to Berlin, where it is currently based.
 It is now known as Generation ADEFRA.